 - Lecturing on all aspects of library conservation

 - Working with a range of stakeholders and other conservation professionals

 - Conservation in action and visitor/member engagement in fundraising

 In addition to her freelance work, Caroline holds the following posts:

 - Advisor (1992 to date) to the National Trust on library conservation in 165 properties

-- Continuing consultancies to other organisations, such as the All Souls College (Oxford), Eton College, the Royal College of Physicians Hatfield House, Lambeth Palace and the Royal Horticultural Society.
+- Continuing consultancies to other organisations, such as All Souls College (Oxford), Eton College, the Royal College of Physicians, Hatfield House, Lambeth Palace and the Royal Horticultural Society.